wpilibsuite/styleguide/wpiformat/README.md

 `{year}` is replaced with a year range from the earliest copyright year in the file to the current year.
 If the earliest year is the current year, only that year will be written.

 `{padding}` is optional and represents an expanding space which pads the line to 80 columns.
 Multiple instances of `{padding}` on the same line share the padding equally.

+`{filename}` is optional and represents the current file's path relative to the Git repository root.
+Path separators are normalized to forward slashes on all platforms.